uvsinn/Credit_Card_Fraud_Detection/README.md

 ## Contact

-If you have any questions or inquiries, feel free to contact the project maintainer:
+If you have any questions or inquiries, feel free to contact:

 - Name: Yuvraj Singh Shishodia
 - Email: yuvrajsinghshishodia@gmail.com